AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/msi-actions-admin-guide.md

 >[!PREREQUISITES]
 >
->* Confirm with your Customer Success Manager that MSI Actions has been enabled for your Marketo Account (If you do not have a CSM, please [contact Support](https://nation.marketo.com/t5/support/ct-p/Support)).
+>* Confirm with your Customer Success Manager that MSI Actions has been enabled for your Marketo Account (If you do not have a CSM, please [contact Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support)).
 >* Your Marketo/Salesforce sync must be set up.

 <table>